eric-endsley/ParksApi/README.md

 ### Endpoints Warranting Clarification

-- POST calls to either the /api/natlparks or /api/stateparks endpoint require a JSON body which _must_ include a name and state, formatted as below:
+- POST and PUT calls to either the /api/natlparks or /api/stateparks endpoint require a JSON body which _must_ include a name and state, formatted as below:

 ```
 {